digiscot/digiscot-website/pages/onedigital-participants.md

 - Have their organisation's permission to take part.
 - Have their organisation's support e.g. allowing time to undertake all training and support them effecting their action plan.

+## Can my organisation participate in both opportunities?

+No, unfortunately organisations cannot participate in both Making Digital Work and Making Digital Everyday.
+As this is a ‘test and learn’ initiative we need to monitor the progress and effectiveness of each individual opportunity.
+An organisation participating in both opportunities would result in difficulty to monitor or measure which approach is having an impact for their organisation.

+If you're struggling to decide which opportunity is best for your organisation then please get in touch with us to discuss.

+We hope that the ongoing work resulting from this initial ‘test and learn’ will enable more training opportunities to be offered so you can continue to progress your digital skills further.

 ## How many participants from each organisation can take part?